The cost of pilot training is distinguished. It is not unknown. Seeing the pricey course fee blows many people.

 It is not a joke.

-The engine of such aircraft may suddenly fail in the air and may crash, killing the student and the flight instructor.
+The engine of such an aircraft may suddenly fail in the air and may crash, killing the student and the flight instructor.

 I have read about various airplane crashes where the student survived, but the flight instructor died.